r-hub/blog/content/post/2019-04-08-rhub-release.md

 * `local_check_linux_images()` lists R-hub Docker images.
 * `local_check_linux()` allows to run an R-hub check on the local host's Docker.
-The function is doesn't work on Windows yet, which we plan to solve in the next CRAN release.
+The function is doesn't work on Windows yet, which we plan to solve in the next CRAN release; it only works works on Linux and macOS at the moment.

 Find more information in the dedicated vignette [Local Linux checks with Docker](https://r-hub.github.io/rhub/articles/local-debugging.html).